Powerlearnproject/se-day1-assignment-Munzatsi-ai/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective. its used in real world application like chatbots, virtual assistants and content generation tools eg creating images
+Explain why the improved prompt is more effective. its used in real world application like chatbots, virtual assistants and content generation tools eg creating images ,creating codes